brandur/sorg/content/fragments/airpods.md

 earphones out of pocket, and not getting caught on anything you walk by that's protruding ever-so-slightly is freeing, and you start to appreciate it immediately.
-Getting them in and out of your ears is as fast and easy as you could possibly want.
+Getting them in and out of your ears is fast and easy.

-But it's the minor touches in usability that make the AirPods a truly great product.
-For example, if you take one out of your ear playback is paused automatically, and resumes when you put it back in.
+It's the minor touches in usability that make the AirPods a great product.
+If you take one out of your ear playback is paused automatically, and resumes when you put it back in.
 The included charging case is every so slightly magnetic so that when you slide your AirPods into it, they're sucked in with a satisfying click.
-Both ears have a built-in microphone so it's trivial to throw one of them in for a phone call and have it feel as natural as if you were talking to the other party in person.
+Both ears have a built-in microphone, and it only takes a second to throw one of them in for a phone call for a result that's as natural as if you were talking to the other party in person.

-Their only weakness is lack of of sound insulation.
+Their major weakness is total lack of of sound insulation.
 If you're anywhere but the most serene environments, whatever you're listening to will disappear into the background noise, which vastly diminishes their functional usefulness.
-A street with even light traffic, a gym that's playing background music, or even voices in a crowded room are all enough to make listening to anything over AirPods a very unfulfilling experience.
+A street with even light traffic, a gym that's playing background music, or even voices in a crowded room are all enough to make listening to anything over AirPods an unfulfilling experience.
 I would have thought that Apple employees using their own products would eventually push development in the right direction, but years of disappointment on this front suggest that it's not the